kevin-mitchell/elastic-path-cc-cloudflare-worker-example/README.md

-# Kevin Mitchell's TypeScript Elastic Path Commerce Clouder Cloudflare Worker Example
+# Kevin Mitchell - TypeScript Elastic Path Commerce Clouder Cloudflare Worker Example

 **This is an _example_, perhaps a starting place.**